next-generation sequencing (NGS) revolutionized genomic research into a new era. The G.STATION will take NGS to the next level

 Fit for Purpose Tool #2 A Plate Washer for Bead-based Clean ups

-Instead of using a tip based liquid handler for bead-based clean-ups, the G.STATION includes the C.WASH Plate Washer, a novel tool for automating bead-based clean-ups quickly and sustainably.
-Instead of using tips to add wash buffers and remove supernatant from wells, the G.STATION employs the C.WASH which includes a magnet adapter and automatically dispenses and removes liquid waste from the wells using centrifugal force without the use of pipette tips.
+Instead of using a tip based liquid handler for bead-based clean-ups, the G.STATION includes the G.PURE NGS Clean-up Device, a novel tool for automating bead-based clean-ups quickly and sustainably.
+Instead of using tips to add wash buffers and remove supernatant from wells, the G.STATION employs the G.PURE which includes a magnet adapter and automatically dispenses and removes liquid waste from the wells using centrifugal force without the use of pipette tips.
 This saves researchers 3-5 boxes of pipette tips per clean-up step when running 96 samples, making the G.STATION the most sustainable path to fully automated NGS Library Preparation available on the market.

 A Library of Protocols in the Cloud